djsutherland/pummeler/README.md

 # pummeler

-This is a set of utilities for analyzing the American Community Survey's Public Use Microdata Survey files (ACS PUMS), mostly following
+This is a set of utilities for analyzing the American Community Survey's Public Use Microdata Sample files (ACS PUMS), mostly following

 > Flaxman, Wang, and Smola.
 Who Supported Obama in 2012?
 Ecological Inference through Distribution Regression.
 KDD 2015.
 > ([official](http://dx.doi.org/10.1145/2783258.2783300), [from author](http://sethrf.com/files/ecological.pdf))